AndreasME53/Online_Barbers_Booking_System_Project/README.md

 # MilasBarbersBookingSystem
-A booking system for a local barber business personal project for practicing how to ake a siple booking system in C#
+A booking system for a local barber business personal project for practicing how to make a simple booking system in C#